EpicFrog2000/Gej/README.md

 ## TODO:
 1. Analyze data more
-2. Expand
+2. Expand data gathering for other websites
-3. Make better website for more scalability
+3. Make better website for displaying gathered data
 4. At least host DB with data for everyone to see :)